Government Grant

 - be committed to significant growth through international market expansion

-- have a minimum of 15 full‑time equivalent employees located in Canada (on your company payroll and issued a T4), excluding contract employees
+- have a minimum of 15 full‑time equivalent (FTE) employees located in Canada (on your company payroll and issued a T4), excluding contract employees

 - have more than $500,000 CAD in annual sales revenue.